Hoare meets Heisenberg: A Lightweight Logic for Quantum Programs: Additive Predicates

-\begin{theorem} Let $U$ be a $n$-qubit Hermitian unitary with associated additive type $\mathbf{U}$.
-Then for each $k\geq 0$ we have \texttt{control$^k$-}$U$ is also a Hermitian unitary and its associated additive type is given by
+\begin{theorem} Let $U$ be a $n$-qubit Hermitian unitary with trace zero, and let $U$ be its associated additive predicate.
+Then for each $k\geq 0$, we have \texttt{control$^k$-}$U$ is also a Hermitian unitary of trace zero, and its associated additive predicate is given by

 \end{theorem} \begin{proof} As above, we write the operator relation